redhat-developer/service-binding-operator/test/acceptance/README.md

 ```

 This command will prepare the environment so that:

-* Deletes the old namespace from any previous run,
+- Deletes the old namespace from any previous run,
-* Creates a new namespace with generated name like `test-namespace-xxxxxxxx`,
+- Creates a new namespace with generated name like `test-namespace-xxxxxxxx`,
-* Installs all the dependencies such as CRD, role, role-binding, service-account, etc. all for the service binding operator to be able to run,

 and:

-* Builds and start a local instance of the operator,
+- Assumes SBO is already installed on the cluster set in the `$KUBECONFIG`
-* Finally, executes the acceptance tests [features and scenarios](https://github.com/redhat-developer/service-binding-operator/tree/master/test/acceptance/features).
+- Executes the acceptance tests [features and scenarios](https://github.com/redhat-developer/service-binding-operator/tree/master/test/acceptance/features).

 At the end of the acceptance tests execution there's a summary printed out: